project-bluebird/simurgh/docs/install.md

 ## Bluebird

-If Bluesky was install successfully, then it should be as simply as doing:
+If Bluesky was installed successfully, then it should be as simple as running:
 ```bash
 (nats) $$ cd bluebird && python run.py
 ```